kestra-io/docs/docs/developer-guide/tasks/README.md

 ### AllowFailure

-This task will allow children tasks to fail.
+This task will allow child tasks to fail.
 If any child task fails:
 - The AllowFailure failed task will be marked as status `WARNING`.
 - All children's tasks inside the AllowFailure will be stopped immediately.